-⚠ WARNING: The outdoor unit is supplied with the automatic air vent closed.
-To allow for proper air venting the dust cap must be opened as shown in Figure 51.
+\triangle WARNING: The outdoor unit is supplied with the automatic air vent closed.
+To allow for proper air venting the dust cap must be opened as shown in .

-- 1. Once the circuit has been charged with water. - Make sure that all air vents have been purged around the system. - Charge the circuit and raise the pressure to between 1 to 1.5 bar.
-Refer to Table 5, Table 6, Table 7 and Table 8. - 4.
-Operate the system circulator. - 5.
-Repeat steps 2 4 until all the air is removed from the system. - 6.
-The auto air vent must be left open on completion.
+- Charge the circuit with water through the filling valve, making sure that the system air vents have been purged. - Once all the air is purged, charge the circuit pressure to 1 - 1.5 bar.
+Refer to Tables 5, 6, 7, & 8. - Periodically operate the system circulator and repeat steps 1 - 2 until all the air is removed from the system. - 4.
+Make sure that the pressure is set correctly and that any auto air vents are left open upon completion.